 Credit repair companies help consumers remove inaccurate negative information on their credit reports.
-Such companies offer credit repair services to help individuals improve their credit scores.
+Such companies offer credit report repair services to help individuals improve their credit scores.

 Enacted in 1996, the Credit Repair Organizations Act (CROA) is a U.S. federal law designed to regulate credit repair organizations and protect consumers.
 The primary goal of the act is to shield individuals from unfair or deceptive advertising and business practices that some credit repair companies may use to attract customers.
 It is enforced by the Federal Trade Commission (FTC), a U.S. government agency, dedicated to protecting consumer rights and preventing unfair business practices.